-- How to Apply: Hunters can apply online at GoOutdoorsFlorida.com by signing on and choosing “Apply for Limited Entry/Quota Permit” or by completing an Application Worksheet and presenting it to any license agent or tax collector office.
+- How to Apply: Hunters can apply online at GoOutdoorsFlorida.com by signing on and choosing Apply for Limited Entry/Quota Permit or by completing an Application Worksheet and presenting it to any license agent or tax collector's office.
 Each applicant may make up to 10 choices per application in the first two phases, one choice at a time in the third phase, and up to 10 choices per application in the weekly reissue phases.
 Choices offered are based on permit availability throughout each phase.

 - Requirements to Apply: Unless exempt, hunters must have a valid Management Area Permit or a license that includes a management area permit in order to apply.